harleydutton/tabula-rasa/sections/character/character definition/big Character master copy.md

 Each character has a list of skills representing the actions they can take in the story.
 Skills do have to be things that a character can _do_ which also means they have to be able to fail as well.
 Characters may take levels in any skills listed on the setting document unless it wouldn't make sense for them to do so.
 Skills can be rare or common like `surgery` and `driving` are in modern times or more outlandish like `necromancy`.

+Each character has a list of skills representing the actions they can take in the story.
+Skills do have to be things that a character can _do_ which also means they have to be able to fail as well.
+Skills can be either mandatory or available.
+All characters must have at least one level in all mandatory skills.
+Otherwise characters may take levels in available skills unless it doesn't make sense.

+Each character has a list of skills representing the actions they can take in the story.
+Skills do have to be things that a character can _do_ which also means they have to be able to fail as well.
+Characters may take levels in any skills listed on the setting document unless it wouldn't make sense for them to do so.
+Skills can be rare or common like surgery and driving are in modern times or more outlandish like necromancy.
 ## Attributes

 Attributes are very similar to skills with a few exceptions.
 Like skills, attributes can be used to roll checks but unlike skills attributes are as broad in [scope](https://github.com/harleydutton/Tabula-Rasa/blob/develop/tabula-rasa.md#scope) as they can be.
 Like skills, attributes can be leveled up using CP but they are far more expensive.
 Unlike skills, attributes act as a character's physical, mental, spiritual, and social health.
 Furthermore, attributes are often used defensively when no other skill would apply.
 Lastly, attributes can and often are used for perception checks.